chenxing-dev/blog/src/content/web/os-style-portfolio-vue3-gsap.md

         },
         mobileSize: app.mobileSize,
       },
-      position,
-      zIndex: item.zIndex
-    });
+      position
+    };
+  }).filter((w): w is WindowItem => w !== null);
 }

-  mapped.sort((a, b) => a.zIndex - b.zIndex);
-  return mapped;
-}
 ```

+Keeping the persisted state in sync with the app registry was crucial to avoid broken windows.

 ## Lessons Learned

 ### Vue 3 Composition API Insights
-- Compared to React hooks, I found Vue's refs more straightforward to use for simple state
+- Compared to React hooks, Refs felt more straightforward for simple state.
-- I appreciated the component-based structure that Vue enforces
-- Single-file components made organizing code easier
+- Single-file components improved organization with scoped styles.
-- I still need to get more comfortable with Vue's reactivity system
+- I'm continuing to deepen my understanding of reactivity trade-offs.

 ### GSAP Thoughts
-- Timeline controls provided precise animation sequencing
+- Easing and timelines made animations feel polished.
 - The learning curve was pretty steep.
 Only basic animations were implemented.
 - I struggled with reactivity integration but learned to trigger animations in lifecycle hooks